Best Ways to Clean Different Tile Floors

 Resilient tiles are popular these days as they are much cheaper and much more durable.
 These types of tiles are also quite easy to maintain.
 Here are a few things that you may want to remember in cleaning them:

-• Linoleum - These tiles look very similar to vinyl.
-However, it requires specific cleaning methods to keep fresh and clean.
+These tiles look very similar to vinyl.
+However, it requires specific cleaning methods to keep it fresh and clean.
 First, remove dirt and other debris by vacuuming or sweeping.
 Use linoleum cleaners or a mixture of water and borax to clean the surface.
-Rinse with clean water then let the floor dry.
+Rinse with clean water, then let the floor dry.
 Enhance its durability by applying wax and buffing the surface every three to six months.

-• Vinyl - This type of tile is popular due to its resiliency.
+This type of tile is popular due to its resiliency.
 Vacuum or sweep the floor to remove dust or debris.
 Use a mop with an all-around cleaning solution to remove any discoloration or stains.
-Avoid using any type of scrubbing tool as these can scratch the surface and will leave your tile floor dull.
+Avoid using any scrubbing tool, as these can scratch the surface and leave your tile floor dull.

-The real secret to a clean looking tile is clean grout.
+The real secret to a clean-looking tile is clean grout.
 The latter is porous, and it can easily absorb dirt and stain.
-After scrubbing your tiles and doing some general cleaning, you can give the grout a little bit more attention.
+After scrubbing your tiles and doing general cleaning, you can give the grout a little more attention.
 Make sure that you have rinsed the surface well.
-Then, apply an amount of your all-purpose cleaner enough to cover the grout.
+Then, apply enough of your all-purpose cleaner to cover the grout.
 Leave it for a few hours.
 If you are dealing with the worse built-up, you can leave the solution overnight.
 This will lift the deep-seated dirt on the grout.
 Rinse well.
+On the contrary, Follow the 5 easy steps to clean the tile grout.

 You can do this every couple of months.
 Soaking it in cleaning products too often will erode the grout.